Rizato/MapTester/README.md

 Check the side bar for links to the game client and such.

+# Running

+* In order to build you need rust installed.
+Get Rust [here](https://www.rust-lang.org/downloads.html)
+* Clone this project.
+* Navigate to the cloned directory
+* execute `cargo run`

 # Comptability

+## Server
+Due to some compatibility issues in one of the dependent projects, Mio, the server cannot run on Windows.

+## Client
+This works with the original Wyvern client.
+It is compatible with clients running on any platform.

-So this client works with the existing game client.
-Fortunately, we don't have to reverse anything because the entire protocol is documented, along with permission to use the art assets, [here](http://web.archive.org/web/20101121021755/http://cabochon.com/wiz/clients) and [here](http://web.archive.org/web/20101121031823/http://cabochon.com/wiz/client_protocol)
+Fortunately, we don't have to reverse anything to get that behavior.
+The entire protocol is documented, along with permission to use the art assets, [here](http://web.archive.org/web/20101121021755/http://cabochon.com/wiz/clients) and [here](http://web.archive.org/web/20101121031823/http://cabochon.com/wiz/client_protocol)

+Additionally, because the API from Wyvern is subject to copyright, we obtained permission from the copyright holder to publish that portion of the code.